 Then I got pregnant.

 It all started when I got pregnant.
-When I’d forget where I was driving, why I’d opened the fridge door or struggled to find my words, I’d have a little chuckle, “Ah, pregnancy brain,” I’d laugh.
+Whenever I’d forget where I was driving to, or why I’d opened the fridge door, I’d have a little chuckle, “Ah, pregnancy brain,” I’d laugh.

-You see, I’d read that mumnesia is a ‘thing’, thanks to all those weird pregnancy hormones.
-And although knowing my brain was functioning differently thanks to growing a new life and also that my brain cells were decreasing in preparation for bonding with my baby, it gave me some hope that this was all just a temporary thing.
+I’d read that Mumnesia is a scientific fact, due to all those pregnancy hormones.
+It didn’t matter that my brain cells were decreasing in preparation for bonding with my baby, it gave me some hope that this was all just a temporary thing.